Exact Evaluation of the Accuracy of Diffusion Models for Inverse Problems with Gaussian Data Distributions: Discussion

 \section{Discussion}

-\emile{The bias induced by the two algorithms, DPS and $\Pi$GDM, raises questions about their suitability for uncertainty quantification.} However, despite these advantages, it is important to note that CGDM is significantly more computationally expensive than $\Pi$GDM.
+However, despite its advantages, it is important to note that CGDM is significantly more computationally expensive than $\Pi$GDM.
 The exact Gaussian computations required by CGDM introduce a higher complexity, which may prevent its deployment in large-scale.
-On the other hand, $\Pi$GDM, while slightly less accurate, provides a much more computationally efficient alternative, making it the preferred method in practical scenarios where the covariance matrix cannot be quickly invertible (see the case of super-resolution below).
+On the other hand, $\Pi$GDM, while slightly less accurate, provides a much more computationally efficient alternative, making it the preferred method in practical scenarios where the covariance matrix cannot be quickly inverted (see the case of super-resolution below).
 As a result, $\Pi$GDM appears to be the go-to approach for most real-world applications of conditional diffusion models, striking a balance between accuracy and computational feasibility.
-We discuss below the extension of our study of the CGDM algorithms to more general inverse problems.
+We discuss below the extension of our study of the CGDM algorithm to more general inverse problems.